 All rotation areas identified in this way are collected.
 For each area the location of the centroids, size, rotational metrics, elevation and thunderstorm ID are recorded.
 Within one cell, more than one detection is possible per elevation, as rotational signatures can be fragmented.
-Positive and negative azimuthal shear are evaluated separately to differentiate cyclonic and anticyclonic rotation signatures.
+Positive and negative azimuthal shear are evaluated separately, to differentiate cyclonic and anticyclonic rotation signatures.

-B3 Vertical continuity
+B3 Vertical Continuity

 After processing all elevations of one radar, the detected rotation objects are merged.
-All objects of one thunderstorm ID are considered to belong together and are stacked vertically, as the storm structure can be slanted and detections can be discontinuous due to residual aliasing in the velocity data.
-Additionally, the vertical depth of the lowest and highest detection must exceed a certain depth h.

-Figure B1 shows a schematic overview of the detection process until this point.
-Figure B1a shows the process within a radar elevation.
-First the data are filtered with the contours identified in T-DaTing, here approximated with the dark-grey cloud (1).
-Then the velocity data (2) are evaluated.
-Here green denotes outbound velocity from the radar, and red denotes inbound velocity.
-From the velocity, the azimuthal derivative is derived (3), which results in anomalies in the derivative around the velocity couplet.
-Cyclonic anomalies are shown in light red here, and anticyclonic anomalies are in light green.
-Within these anomalies the rotational velocity and vorticity are computed and measured against thresholds, here resulting in one final rotation object shown in blue (4).
-In Fig. B1b the aggregation of rotation objects within a thunderstorm contour is shown.
+All objects of one thunderstorm ID are considered to belong together and are stacked vertically, as the storm structure can be slanted and detections can be disconthe velocity, the azimuthal derivative is derived (3.), which results in anomalies in the derivative around the velocity couplet.
+Cyclonic anomalies are shown in light red here and anticyclonic anomalies in light green.
+Within these anomalies the rotational velocity and vorticity are computed and measured against thresholds, here resulting in one final rotation object shown in blue (4.).
+In Fig. B1 b) the aggregation of rotation objects within a thunderstorm contour is shown.
 Detections (blue ovals) from each elevation (dashed slices) within the contour contribute to the overall vertical structure.
 To these identified objects the vertical continuity constraints on h are applied.
-After exceeding all criteria, the objects are summarised as one rotation column (light-blue column) for the corresponding convective cell.
-Also here, anticyclonic and cyclonic signatures are considered separately and must each fulfil all criteria to be recorded and are stored as separate columns.
+After exceeding all criteria, the objects are summarized as one rotation column (light blue column) for the corresponding convective cell.
+Also here, anticyclonic and cyclonic signatures are considered separately and must each fulfill all criteria to be recorded and are stored as separate columns.